IgniteUI/igniteui-docfx/en/components/grids_templates/keyboard_navigation.md

  - `Enter` - enters edit mode;
  - `F2` - enters edit mode;
  - `Esc` - exits edit mode;
- - `Tab` - available only there is a cell in edit mode; sequentially move the focus to the next editable cell on the row and if the last cell is reached move to first editable cell of the next row; When the row eiditing is enabled from the right-most editable cell moves the focus to the `CANCEL` and `DONE` buttons, and from `DONE` button to the left-most editable cell within the currently edited row;
+ - `Tab` - available only there is a cell in edit mode; sequentially move the focus to the next editable cell on the row and if the last cell is reached move to first editable cell of the next row; When the row editing is enabled from the right-most editable cell moves the focus to the `CANCEL` and `DONE` buttons, and from `DONE` button to the left-most editable cell within the currently edited row;
  - `Shift + TabF2` - available only there is a cell in edit mode; sequentially move the focus yo the previous editable cell on the row, if the first cell is reached move the focus to the last editable cell of the previous row.
-When the row eiditing is enabled from from the right-most editable cell  moves the focus to the `CANCEL` and `DONE` buttons, and from the `DONE` button to the left-most editable cell within the currently edited row;
+When the row editing is enabled from from the right-most editable cell  moves the focus to the `CANCEL` and `DONE` buttons, and from the `DONE` button to the left-most editable cell within the currently edited row;
- - `Space` - if the row is selectable, on keydown space triggers row selection;
+ - `Space` - if the row is selectable, on key down `space` triggers row selection;
  - `Alt + Arrow Left` or `Alt + Arrow Up` - over GroupRow - collapses the group row content if the row is not already collapsed;
  - `Alt + Arrow Right` or `Alt + Arrow Down` - over GroupRow - collapses the group row content if the row is not already collapsed;